 This hummus costs roughly $4 to make.
 I also made my own pita bread which adds about $1 to the cost for a total of $5 for this meal which will easily feed 4 people.
-Since I typically spend about $15 on ingredients per meal, I'm donating $10 to the World Food Program through Blog Away Hunger.
+Since I typically spend about $15 on ingredients per meal, I'm donating $10 to the World Food Program through Blog Away Hunger

-TIPS: This hummus is much smoother and creamier than the stuff sold in stores.
+TIPS: _This hummus is much smoother and creamier than the stuff sold in stores.
 I get this texture by adding back some of the liquid the beans cook in which makes it a little looser.
-The cooking liquid actually has a lot of flavour and I'm thinking about experimenting with it as a vegetarian stock.
+The cooking liquid actually has a lot of flavor and I'm thinking about experimenting with it as a vegetarian stock.
 You can adjust the amount of liquid you add if you like it thinner or thicker.

-8 oz dry chick peas (about 3 cups cooked)
+- 225 grams dry chick peas (about 3 cups cooked)

-1 large onion
+- 1 large onion

-Wash the chickpeas and pick out any foreign objects.
+- Wash the chickpeas and pick out any foreign objects.
 Add them to a pressure cooker and cover with a few inches of warm water.
 Affix the lid and let them soak for at least an hour.
 Lock the pressure cooker, set it to the high pressure setting (see your pressure cooker manual for specific instructions), and turn the heat on to high.
-Once you hear the cooker start to whistle turn down the heat to maintain a gentle whistle and cook for 20 minutes.
+Once you hear the cooker start to whistle turn down the heat to maintain a gentle whistle and cook for 60 minutes.
 Turn off the heat and let the pressure cooker come down to room temperature on its own.
 Your chickpeas should now be very tender.
 Don't worry if they're coming apart because it will all get blended together anyway.

-Add the cooked chickpeas, tahini, lemon juice, garlic and salt to a food processor and blitz until smooth.
-Add the cooking liquid from the pot to the food processor a little bit at a time until the hummus is soft but not runny (about 1/2 C of liquid should do it).
+- Add the cooked chickpeas, tahini, lemon juice, garlic and salt to a food processor and blitz until smooth.
+Add the cooking liquid from the pot to the food processor a little bit at a time until the hummus is soft but not runny (about ½ C of liquid should do it).
 Continue to process for about 7 minutes in the food processor, or until the hummus is velvety smooth.

-To make the caramelized onions, quarter the onion lengthwise then slice it as thin as possible against the grain (like you're making onion rings).
+- To make the caramelized onions, quarter the onion lengthwise then slice it as thin as possible against the grain (like you're making onion rings).
 Add a generous splash of olive oil(1+ Tbs) to a frying pan along with the onions and a pinch of salt.
 Cook over medium high heat, stirring regularly, until the onions just start turning brown.
 Turn down the heat to medium low, continuing to stir until the onions reach a golden brown color all the way through (this will take 15 to 20 minutes).

-To serve the hummus, spread half of it into the bottom of a shallow bowl in a swirly pattern.
+- To serve the hummus, spread half of it into the bottom of a shallow bowl in a swirly pattern.
 Drizzle a good helping of olive oil over the hummus allowing it to collect in between the swirls.
 Pile half the caramelized onions in the center of the bowl.
 Repeat with a second bowl or store the hummus and onions for another meal.
 Garnish with some minced parsley and paprika and serve.